 “Such being the facts, it is almost criminal to keep alive in mankind the hope of a true realization of the Democratic ideal.”
-MARIO PALMIERI, THE PHILOSOPHY OF FASCISM I. THE RATIONALE OF THE FASCIST CRITIQUE OF DEMOCRACY AND INDIVIDUALISM This article is complementary to The Romaness of Fascism: Palmieri and Mussolini on Mazzini, Dante, … Continue reading Mario Palmieri on the Rebirth of Classical Studies and Lore: Critiques the Renaissance, Individualism, and Speaks of the Ancient Sages
+MARIO PALMIERI, THE PHILOSOPHY OF FASCISM The Rationale of the Fascist Critique of Democracy and Individualism National Syndicalism and the Corporative State I. THE RATIONALE OF THE FASCIST CRITIQUE OF DEMOCRACY AND … Continue reading Mario Palmieri on the Rebirth of Classical Studies and Lore: Critiques the Renaissance, Individualism, and Speaks of the Ancient Sages

 “Remember democracy never lasts long.
 It soon wastes, exhausts, and murders itself.
 There never was a democracy yet, that did not commit suicide.”
 JOHN ADAMS (FIRST VPOTUS AND SECOND POTUS) LETTER TO JOHN TAYLOR, 17 DECEMBER 1814.
 “Well, Doctor, what have we got—a Republic or a Monarchy?”
 Benjamin Franklin was asked supposedly, as he left … Continue reading John Adams Letter to John Taylor: “Remember, democracy never lasts long”